Kristina Lukacova

 • Asertis Ltd v Clarkson & Ors [2021] EWHC 1053 (Ch): proceedings concerning an alleged conspiracy to defraud FundingSecure, a peer-to-peer lending platform (led by William Buck)

-• UK Learning Academy Limited v Secretary of State for Education [2020] EWCA Civ 370: acting for the Secretary of State for Education, the successful respondent in the Court of Appeal (led by Lesley Anderson KC and David Warner), having successfully defended the Secretary of State in a three-week trial of a £1 million claim for alleged training fees ([2018] EWHC 2915 (Comm), led by David Warner)
+• UK Learning Academy Limited v Secretary of State for Education [2020] EWCA Civ 370: acting for the Secretary of State for Education, the successful respondent in the Court of Appeal (led by Lesley Anderson KC and David Warner), having successfully defended the Secretary of State in a three-week trial of a breach of contract claim ([2018] EWHC 2915 (Comm), led by David Warner)

 • Dinglis v Dinglis [2020] 1 B.C.L.C.
 107: acting for the respondent in a two-week trial of an unfair prejudice petition – the court rejected the petitioner’s claim that the company was a quasi-partnership and ordered the petitioner’s shares to be purchased subject to a minority discount (led by Mark Hubbard)